vikram216/carND-Path-Planning-Project/Model Documentation.md

 ## Behavior Planning

-This part decides what our car car should do based on the input from prediction.
+This part decides what our car should do based on the input from prediction.
 There can be following behaviors which our car can do based on the other moving cars.

 | Prediction                                                 | Behavior of our car                                                                                                |
 |------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|